 Business Unit Profit Sharing Program.
 Prior to Mr. Henderson's promotion to Executive Vice President and President of the Specialized and FF&T Segments at the start of 2020, he received awards under the Company's Business Unit Profit Sharing (BUPS) program.
 The BUPS is a long-term, performance-based incentive program in which participants earn a cash bonus based on a percentage of the incremental EBIT produced by the business unit(s) they manage, subject to an individual payout cap and an aggregate payout cap for all participants in the business units.
-For Mr. Henderson's 2018 BUPS award (which vested on December 31, 2020), he received a 1.5% share of the incremental EBIT produced by the business units under his direction in the three years of the performance period in excess of the EBIT produced by those businesses in 2017 (the base year for the 2018 award), subject to a cap of 150% of his 2018 base salary.
-Mr. Henderson currently has one outstanding BUPS award granted in 2019, which is due to vest on December 31, 2021.
+For Mr. Henderson's 2019 BUPS award (which vested on December 31, 2021), he was eligible to receive a 1.5% share of the incremental EBIT produced by the business units under his direction in the three years of the performance period in excess of the EBIT produced by those businesses in 2018 (the base year for the 2019 award), subject to a cap of 150% of his 2019 base salary.

-Perguisites and Personal Benefits
+Perquisites and Personal Benefits.
 The Committee believes perquisites should not be a significant part of our executive compensation program.
-In 2020, perquisites were less than 1% of each NEO's total compensation and consisted of use of a Company car and limited personal use of corporate aircraft by our CEO.
+In 2021, perquisites were less than 1% of each NEO's total compensation and consisted of use of a Company car and limited personal use of corporate aircraft by our CEO.